Training Opportunities

 Module 8: Using the C-SEP Framework for Dyslexia Evaluations (full/half day offerings)

-These sessions define the Core-Selective Evaluation Process (C-SEP) and explain how it can be used when assessing for dyslexia.
-Participants explore important considerations when conducting dyslexia assessments and examine the application of the tenets of C-SEP during dyslexia assessment.
+This session will define the Core-Selective Evaluation Process (C-SEP) and explain how it can be used when assessing for dyslexia.
+Participants will explore important considerations when conducting dyslexia assessments and examine the application of the tenets of C-SEP to dyslexia assessment.

 C-SEP Hands-On Practice (Intermediate) half/full-day offerings